Health and Safety

 - Do not allow illegal drug or alcohol activity in your rental.
 This includes prohibiting persons less than 21 years of age to drink alcohol.

-- Know the guests that may be entering into the rental.
+- Know the guests that may be entering the rental.

 - Be sure the address is clearly posted to facilitate emergency response from the fire and police departments.

-- Report any damages or repairs that threaten the safety and security of the property to the landlord as soon as possible so that he/she may schedule a time to repair the issue(s) immediately.
+- Report any damages or repairs that threaten the safety and security of the property to the landlord as soon as possible, so that they may schedule a time to repair the issue(s) immediately.